-To set up support on a Unix-alike, see See Section "Link-Time Optimization" in R Installation and Administration.
-On Linux using GCC without building R with LTO support, it should suffice to set in a personal (or site) Makevars file: See Section "Customizing package compilation" in R Installation and Administration,
+To set up support on a Unix-alike, see Section "Link-Time Optimization" in R Installation and Administration.
+On Linux using GCC without building R with LTO support, it should suffice to set in a personal (or site) Makevars file: See Section "Customizing package compilation" in R Installation and Administration for more information.